Division Street riots

-The Division Street riots were episodes of rioting and civil unrest, which started on June 12 and continued through June 14, 1966.
+The Division Street riots were episodes of rioting and civil unrest in Chicago which started on June 12 and continued through June 14, 1966.
 These riots are remembered as a turning point in Puerto Rican civic involvement in Chicago.
 This was the first riot in the United States attributed to Puerto Ricans.

 History and cause

 Puerto Rican migration to Chicago peaked in the 1950s and 60s, and the Puerto Rican population of Chicago jumped from 255 in 1950 to 32,371 in 1960.
 Puerto Ricans in Chicago worked low-paying jobs in the service industries or labored in factories.
 This was in part because of the recruitment efforts of Castle, Barton and Associates, an employment agency.
 They offered domestic and foundry work contracts, and paid the airfare for Puerto Ricans coming to Chicago.
 Another factor behind Puerto Rican migration to Chicago was the unemployment and harsh economic conditions created by Operation Bootstrap.

 Some of the new Puerto Rican arrivals settled in Chicago's north side, specifically in Lincoln Park.
 But by the late 1960s, gentrification took hold in Lincoln Park, and working class Puerto Ricans were displaced by high property taxes and expensive housing.
 Around the city, some Puerto Ricans faced housing discrimination based on their skin color and ethnicity.
 Many moved west, settling near Division Street in West Town, Bucktown, and Wicker Park.
 The Chicago Catholic Church did not offer the Puerto Rican community their own parish, so devout Puerto Ricans had to try to attend existing parishes.
 In the 1950s and 60s, some white parishes did not accept Puerto Rican parishioners, so Puerto Ricans were displaced, looking for a place to worship and meet.
 According to Felix M. Padilla, the systematic oppression that Puerto Ricans experienced in Chicago in the 1960s created a psychological climate for riot.
 Puerto Ricans faced racial discrimination, class-related hardships, and lived on the margins of a city that only valued them for their cheap labor.

 Puerto Ricans in Chicago carried deep feelings of resentment towards the police.
 Puerto Ricans associated the police with poor service of the community and brutal, rude interactions.
 Despite these tense conditions, police superintendent Orlando W. Wilson reported that the police report on racial tensions he ordered on June 7 showed no signs of unrest in the Puerto Rican community.